ShreePSingh/Power-BI-Dashboard/README.md

 # Power BI Dashboard - chocolate

-This repository contains a Power BI dashboard that provides insights and visualizations for [insert relevant project/topic here].
+This repository contains a Power BI dashboard that provides insights and visualizations for 'AWESOME CHOCOLATE'.
 The dashboard is designed to be interactive and user-friendly, offering valuable data-driven insights for effective decision-making.

 ## Dashboard Preview
 Dashboard Preview by visiting the link below: